 0x0x xx0x x0xx xxxx tumbao 1 - MIDI example

-notes: Bass tumbaos often repeat the same rhythm for every clave, varying the notes if the chord progression lasts longer, but here, although the chord progression is 2 claves long, Humberto creates a 4-clave bass tumbao.
+notes: Bass tumbaos often repeat the same rhythm for every clave, varying the notes if the chord progression lasts longer, but here, although the chord progression is two claves long, Humberto creates a 4-clave bass tumbao.

 00xx xx00 x00x x00x